SkillsFundingAgency/das-payments-v2-job-context-message-handling/README.md

 ## How It Works

-The Payments V2 Job Context Message Handler is consumed by the EarningEvents and PeriodEnd servies.
-It is used to monitor and wait for a relevant messages to complete and will then either delay and check again or report back on job status.
+The Payments V2 Job Context Message Handler is consumed by the EarningEvents and PeriodEnd services.
+It is used to monitor and wait for a relevant messages to complete and depending upon job status, will then either delay for a recheck in a given timeframe or report back on job status.

 More information here:
 - https://skillsfundingagency.atlassian.net/wiki/spaces/NDL/pages/400130049/4.+Payments+v2+-+Components+DAS+Space